INF-HS-KL-BEGGEL/DL_SS22_T1_SNAKE/readme.md

 E.g `checkpoint = Path('checkpoints/timestamp/name_of_the_checkpoint.chkpt')`

 ## Pre-Trained
-A pretrained model can be found in the `pretrained_checkpoint` folder.
+A pretrained model can be found in the `src/pretrained_checkpoint` folder.
 The model was trained for approx. 24 hours.
 A Google Cloud VM instance was used as the training hardware:
  - n1-highmem-2
  - Tesla K 80 GPU